lydell/elm-watch/docs/server.md

 4. Compare them to spot differences.
 Update the URL, or rename or move the file.

+   Beware that relative URLs can be tricky!
+If you have `<script src="main.js">` it might seem to work at first, when you visit the root (`/`). `main.js` is a relative URL, which also can be written as `./main.js`.
+If you are on `/` it resolves to `/main.js`.
+But if your Elm application then changes the URL to `/blog/posts` and you reload the page, the relative URL is now resolving to `/blog/main.js` which probably doesn’t exist!

+   When using a static file server, I recommend always starting your URLs with a `/`, like so: `<script src="/main.js">`.
+Then they work on any page.

 Note that `index.html` files must be called exactly `index.html`.
 Not `index.htm` or `INDEX.HTML`.

 What would happen if you named `public/admin/index.html` just `public/admin.html` instead?
 There’s nothing stopping you from doing it.
 You would need to go to `/admin.html` to access it.
 Which would probably render a 404-style page in your `Browser.application` program, since you most likely have no route matching `/admin.html`.
 And if the `Browser.application` program ever changes the URL, refreshing the page won’t work.
 So stick to `index.html` files for `Browser.application` programs.
 Then you get the right page when you Elm app starts, and refreshing the page works.